 View interpolation from stereo

 In the future, 3D will be an integral part of our lives.
 The ultimate goal is the development of holographic 3D solutions.
-By studying these challenges from all possible angles, iMinds aims to bring the advantages of holographic 3D technology to domains such as culture, health and the economy.
+By studying these challenges from all possible angles, imec aims to bring the advantages of holographic 3D technology to domains such as culture, health and the economy.

 The video shows an example of view interpolation: left the first view, right the second view, and in the middle the generated view.
 The top row shows the color frame, the bottom part shows the depth images.